az-digital/az_quickstart/modules/custom/az_migration/README.md

   ## Configure the settings.php to connect Drupal 7 database.

-  Please add the below connection string to the settings.php
+  Please modify and add the below connection string to the settings.php

   ```
   $databases['migrate']['default'] = [